The 15:17 to Paris poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This indicates the protagonist's commitment to Spencer decides to backpack through Europe with Alek and Sadler.
 Active choice to leave his failed path behind and seek adventure, unknowingly moving toward his true purpose., moving from reaction to action.

 The Collapse moment at 72 minutes (76% through) represents the emotional nadir.
 Here, Gunshots ring out.
 The terrorist emerges with an AK-47.
 Passengers scream and hide.
-The moment of maximum danger and death - literal threat to hundreds of lives., illustrates the protagonist at their lowest point.
+The moment of maximum danger and death - literal threat to hundreds of lives., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Spencer yells "Let's go!" and charges the gunman.
 All their training, friendship, and character synthesis in the decision to act.
 They become who they were meant to be., demonstrating the transformation achieved throughout the journey.